Color Coded® 'The Fuchsia is Bright' coneflower. Photo by: Proven Winners.

 Amendments & fertilizer: Work a bit of compost in around the plants if flowers are small or poorly developed.
 Be careful, over-feeding can lead to an abundance of foliage and a lack of flowers.

-Propagation: Divide clumps when crowded, about every 4 years.
-If spent flowers are left intact, they will reseed with little effort on your part.
+Re-seeding: If spent flowers are left intact, they will reseed with little effort on your part.
 Deadheading can help to control this if they are getting out of hand.
-Some gardeners choose a middle ground and collect the seeds and plant them in carefully selected spots for the following season.
+Some gardeners choose a middle ground and collect the seeds to plant in carefully selected spots the following season.
+(Watch a short video from Spoken Garden on how to collect coneflower seeds.)

-CONEFLOWER PICTURES
+CONEFLOWER VARIETIES

 Swipe to view slides